 That being said, find the storyworld gateway that will reach your audience, engage them and get them to interact.

 This is a blog series on storytelling tactics and techniques.
-Check out our post on to help you shape your non-linear story.
+Check out our post on design patterns for non-linear storytelling to help you shape your non-linear story.